RECENT UPDATE

 University of Edinburgh Unveils 2025 Garden Scholarship for Students from Least Developed Countries with £2000 Annual Award

-The University of Edinburgh is pleased to announce the 2025 Garden Scholarship, designed to support students from Least Developed Countries (LDCs) pursuing a Postgraduate Certificate (PgCert) in Surgical Writing and Evidence-Based Practice.
-This scholarship offers financial assistance of up to £2,000 per annum, aiming to foster academic excellence and professional growth in surgical writing and evidence-based medical practices.
+The University of Edinburgh is proud to present the 2025 Garden Scholarship which is for students from Least Developed Countries (LDCs) enrolling in the Postgraduate Certificate (PgCert) in Surgical Writing and Evidence Based Practice.
+That which we are giving out is a grant of up to £2000 per year which also we hope will see to the promotion of academic excellence and professional development in the fields of surgical writing and evidence based medical practices.

-Who is Eligible to Apply for The University of Edinburgh Garden Scholarship?
+What is the eligibility for The University of Edinburgh Garden Scholarship?

-• Nationality and Residency: Be nationals of, and residents in, a country classified as an LDC by the United Nations.
+Nationality and Residency: Be from and reside in a country which is classified as an LDC by the United Nations.

 Fields of Study Covered:

-The scholarship specifically supports the PgCert in Surgical Writing and Evidence-Based Practice, focusing on enhancing skills in medical writing and promoting evidence-based approaches in surgery.
+The scholarship is for the PgCert in Surgical Writing and Evidence Based Practice which is to improve your skills in medical writing and to promote evidence based approaches in surgery.

 Universities Included in the Program:

-This scholarship is exclusively available for studies at the University of Edinburgh.
+This scholarship is for study at the University of Edinburgh.

 Selection Process for Applicants: